tkhenghong/backstage/examples/ezyq-admin/content/docs/extensions.md

 # Plugins & Extensions

-Just by including the TechDocs Core Plugin to your MkDocs site included with Backstage, you gain the immediate use of a variety of popular plugins and extensions to MkDocs.
+Just by including the TechDocs Core Plugin to your MkDocs site included with DEVx, you gain the immediate use of a variety of popular plugins and extensions to MkDocs.

 For more information and full details of the available features, see the